Telescope: In space

 Since the atmosphere is opaque for most of the electromagnetic spectrum, only a few bands can be observed from the Earth's surface.
 These bands are visible – near-infrared and a portion of the radio-wave part of the spectrum.
 For this reason there are no X-ray or far-infrared ground-based telescopes as these have to be observed from orbit.
 Even if a wavelength is observable from the ground, it might still be advantageous to place a telescope on a satellite due to issues such as clouds, astronomical seeing and light pollution.

 The disadvantages of launching a space telescope include cost, size, maintainability and upgradability.

 Some examples of space telescopes from NASA are the Hubble Space Telescope that detects visible light, ultraviolet, and near-infrared wavelengths, the Spitzer Space Telescope that detects infrared radiation, and the Kepler Space Telescope that discovered thousands of exoplanets.
-The latest telescope that was launched was the James Webb Space Telescope on December 25, 2021, in Kourou, French Guiana.
-The Webb telescope detects infrared light.
+The latest telescope that was launched was the James Webb Space Telescope on 25 December 2021, in Kourou, French Guiana with an Ariane 5 rocket.
+The Webb telescope detects infrared light and orbits the L_{2} Lagrange Point of the earth-sun system.